 |Buffalo Milk||Cow Milk|

-|Properties:||100% more fat content than cow's milk; preserved for longer||Lower in fat than buffalo milk; preserved for less time.|
+|Properties||100% more fat content than cow's milk; can be preserved for longer||Lower in fat than buffalo milk; preserved for less time.|

 Buffalo milk contains higher total solids than cow milk, which makes it thicker.
 Buffalo milk has 100% more fat content than cow's milk, which makes it creamier and thicker.
 Due to high peroxidase activity (family of enzymes that are a catalyst for reactions), buffalo milk can be preserved naturally for a longer period.
 Buffalo milk contains more calcium, a better calcium to phosphorous ratio and less sodium and potassium which makes it a better nutritional supplement for infants.
 Cow’s milk is extremely rich in iodine.
 It has good amount of minerals like Calcium and Phosphorus.